aas-n/ndh2018/README.md

 Hello AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA!
 You can't hack me...
 Segmentation fault
 ```
 Segfault, nice.
-We probably have overwritted `EIP` register (next instruction to be executed).
+We probably have overwritten `EIP` register (next instruction to be executed).
 We now use `dbg` to disassemble functions and make sure `strcpy` is indeed used in `vuln` function.
 ```bash
 levelfinal@harmonie-technologie:~$ gdb ./levelfinal -q (gdb) disas main